Open-Models-Startup/docs-vite/docs/home/user-guide/what-is-qixlab.md

 ### Delightful docs

-Add interactive examples [from a GitHub repository](/home/integration/open-from-github) or [hook up an existing Qi X Lab project](/home/integration/create-with-sdk) to your docs, blog, or website.
-Help your users fall in love with your project right from the first try.

 ### Interactive playgrounds

 Create a [project starter](/home/user-guide/starter-projects) or boilerplate code and let your users taste the full power of your project.
 Wanna take this a step further?
 Keep it on a [custom domain](<https://Qi> X Lab.new) so your users can access it even more easily.

 ### Quick demos

-Working on a blog post or a conference talk?
-[Create a Qi X Lab project that you can quickly share](/home/integration/embedding).
  You can change the project title and the slug to make it effortless for others to reach it.
 And yes, it works with Medium or DEV.

 ### Entire programming workflow